Access to education and childcare

 Alternatively, guests can request books for free on a child’s library card to be delivered to their local library anywhere in Cambridgeshire and pick them up from there.
 You can find the locations of local libraries here Your library - Cambridgeshire County Council.
 You can also browse the library service’s e-book selection on Libby

 - Day Nursery - Usually open from 8am to 6pm all year (excluding bank holidays).
-They take children from zero to five years and may offer care for older children in the school holiday or after the school day is over.
+They take children from 0 to 5 years and may offer care for older children in the school holiday or after the school day is over.
 Meals and snacks are usually included in the fee.

 - Pre-school - Usually open from 9am to 3pm in school term time.
-They usually take children between two to five years and will offer morning, afternoon, or sometimes full day sessions.
+They usually take children between 2 to 5 years and will offer morning, afternoon, or sometimes full day sessions.
 Meals are not normally included and so you might be asked to provide a packed lunch for your child.

 - Childminder - Registered childminders are self-employed childcare professionals who work in their own homes caring for other people’s children.
 They care for small numbers of children in their home-setting and will often care for a range of ages.
 Childminders can be flexible and offer patterns of childcare to support many families.
 Just like other provision, childminders are regulated and inspected.
-Some childminders can offer funded early education sessions for two, three and four-year-olds.
+Some childminders can offer funded early education sessions for 2, 3 and 4-year-olds.